 George is an Associate Facilitator with the Executive Decision Centre.
 Over the last dozen years George has worked with many groups designing and conducting meetings and workshops.
 He is particularly interested in innovation for business along with discovery-driven planning.
 George has led sessions on strategic thinking, team building, and scenario planning.
 He has worked with over 200 organizations in the private, public and not for profit sectors.
 Some of his clients include Honeywell, McGraw-Hill Ryerson, Big Sisters of Canada, Queen’s Campus Bookstore, Empire Life, AT&T, and Hewlett-Packard.
-Most recently George has teamed up as an innovation coach with Human Factor, a human resource consultancy.

 Prior to joining the Centre, he was a member of the team that helped Queen's University raise over $100 million in the Challenge Campaign.
 He assisted the Kingston United Way in redeveloping Leadership Development Services, a professional development service for the boards of local non-profit organizations.